 - The due date for books and DVDs has been extended to June 15.
-Please note that this does not include reference books, equipment, or interlibrary loans.
+Please note that this does not include reference books or equipment.

 - For equipment returns, please email email@example.com for assistance.

 - Articles and book chapters: You may request PDFs for items we don't own in full text or that we have in print.
 Please request each book chapter separately.